 Several birds appeared in 1987 including two non-limited editions.
 This one is the Black Capped Chickadees with Dogwood and is 4.5” high.
 The issue price was $295.
 At introduction this piece was described as the “first edition in the Cybis Bird Collection” and continued to be available thereafter.

 The Gyrfalcon is a Charles Oldham piece that was introduced in 1987.
 The introduction brochure lists it as an edition of 25 priced at $8000 each; however, the following year (1988) the edition size was increased to 100 and the price to $8400.
 This is a large sculpture at 24.5” high and 13” wide.
 The fact that Cybis continued to offer this piece as late as the 2000s (at steadily increasing pricepoints) indicates that the edition was never fully completed.

 The Preening Baby Swan was introduced in 1988; this is the same mold as the Baby Swan from 1985 but with the head/neck repositioned and a tuft of side feathers added.
-It is 3.75” high and last sold for $125 from Cybis.
+It is 3.75” high and sold for $95 in 1993.

 The Preening Baby Swan with Hat is a variant of the 1988 Preening Baby Swan.
-This version appeared in 1989 which means some received the special 50th Anniversary backstamp; it was priced at $75.
+This version appeared in 1989 which means some received the special 50th Anniversary backstamp.
 It could be had with either a pink or a blue hat and is 4” high.
 This is another swan that disappeared for a few years and then came back during the 1990s — apparantly 1994 for this one — at a higher price (in this case $150.)
 It continued to be available thereafter.

-Nestling Owls ‘Harriet Hank and Hoot’ appeared in 1988 as well (it was apparantly a good year for avians) as a 7″ high open edition for $325.
+Nestling Owls ‘Harriet Hank and Hoot’ appeared in 1988 as well (it was apparantly a good year for avians) as a 7″ high non-limited edition for $325.
 They kept hooting all the way to the 2000s.